-Although actual utility cannot be measured in hard numbers, it is possible to reveal consumer preferences, tendencies, and other relevant aspects that are critical for decision making.
+Although actual utility cannot be measured in hard numbers, it is possible to reveal consumer preferences, tendencies, and other relevant aspects that are critical for decision making (see Types of Economic Utility).
 However to be able to do this, we must first look at the principle in some more detail.

 Thinking at the Margin